 Pooling is used for decreasing the dimensionality of the image.
 It takes the most important pixels of the image and discards all the other pixels.
 The below image represents how MaxPooling works in our neural network.

-See how it decreases the 4×4 matrix to a 2×2 with keeping information on important features.
+Notice how it decreases the 4×4 matrix to a 2×2 while retaining information of important features.

-Further multiple layers of convolutions and pooling is used to get the patterns.
-This also helps in decreasing the dimensions for feeding these images to dense layers ahead.
+Further multiple layers of convolutions and pooling are used to get the patterns.
+This step also helps in decreasing the dimensions for feeding these images to dense layers ahead.

 Into the code

 Our dataset contains two folders with different images, parasitized and uninfected.
 These images should be preprocessed before passing to the model.
 This step is crucial because it will have a major impact on the accuracy of the model.

 For this example, we looped through all the images in the directories and resized every image to 50×50.
 These images are then added to the data’s list and their respective labels added to the label’s list.

 Converting the data into a NumPy array for passing into the model and then shuffling these arrays.

 Now, we separate training and testing images.
 These image arrays are divided by 255 for normalizing the vectors.
 Wondering why, are you?